 Another thing that contributes to clutter is having laundry scattered around the house.
 Clean out the washing machine and the surrounding area to avoid the buildup of mildew and mold.
 Use baking soda and vinegar on the washing machine to get rid of smell after you are done with a wash cycle.
 Moreover, you should also vacuum your lint dryer and clean it with a brush.
 Remember, thousands of reports of dryer exhaust duct fires are reported each year, so it’s best to have a clean, safe laundry room.

 A clean house is a safe and healthy house.
 Cluttery, dirty, and a messy house does not look attractive, especially, if you frequently have guests over, it can leave a bad impression.
-Do not wait for the annual spring cleanup and pick up the cleaning crafts mentioned above to make your living space cleaner.
+Clean up your living space today with this handy guide.